Texas A&M vs. Ole Miss NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Texas A&M and its opponents have combined for 57 points just twice this year.
+- Texas A&M and its opponents have combined for 57 points just two times this season.

-- Ole Miss and its opponents have combined to score more than 57 points in five of eight games this season.

-- The two teams combine to score 66.4 points per game, 9.4 more than the total in this contest.
+- The two teams combine to score 66.4 points per game, 9.4 more than the over/under in this contest.

-- These two squads combine to allow 41.7 points per game, 15.3 fewer than this contest's over/under.
+- This contest's over/under is 15.3 points above the 41.7 these two squads combine to allow per game this season.

+- Aggies games have an average total of 51.1 points this season, 5.9 fewer than Saturday's over/under.

 Texas A&M Stats and Trends

-- In Texas A&M's nine games this year, it has six wins against the spread.

-- The Aggies have an ATS record of 5-4 in their nine games as a favorite of 2.5 points or more so far this season.

-- Texas A&M has hit the over in 30% of its opportunities this year (three times over 10 games with a set point total).
+- Texas A&M's games this year have hit the over in 30% of its opportunities (three times in 10 games with a set point total).

-- The Aggies put up 28.6 points per game, comparable to the 27.0 per contest the Rebels give up.
+- The Aggies score 28.6 points per game, comparable to the 27.0 per contest the Rebels give up.

-- Texas A&M is 5-0 against the spread and 5-0 overall this season when the team records more than 27.0 points.
+- Texas A&M is 5-0 against the spread and 5-0 overall in games when it records more than 27.0 points.

-- Texas A&M is 2-0 against the spread and 2-0 overall when the team churns out more than 432.7 yards.
+- Texas A&M is 2-0 against the spread and 2-0 overall when the team piles up over 432.7 yards.

 - The Aggies have 13 giveaways this season, while the Rebels have 17 takeaways .